-- 1.1.
-COSAC recognises the outstanding nature of challenges associated with the energy sector in the EU, in particular the high dependency of EU Member States on imported energy resources, and therefore emphasises the importance of solidarity, trust and enhanced coordination in dealing with risks and challenges. - 1.2.
+1.1.
+COSAC recognises the outstanding nature of challenges associated with the energy sector in the EU, in particular the high dependency of EU Member States on imported energy resources, and therefore emphasises the importance of solidarity, trust and enhanced coordination in dealing with risks and challenges.

+1.2.
 COSAC emphasises the key importance of optimising energy flows and energy consumption, as increased energy efficiency has a key role in reaching this goal.
 Moderation of energy demand, as well as treating energy efficiency as an energy source in its own right, are keys to achieving the energy policy goals of the EU.
-Furthermore, higher energy efficiency contributes to the reduction of greenhouse gas emissions and to achieving EU's climate targets, the importance of which cannot be stressed enough ahead of the 2015 UN climate negotiations in Paris. - 1.3.
-Underscoring the importance of climate-related actions, COSAC welcomes the suggested framework for achieving an effective transition to a low-carbon economy set forth in the Communication of the Commission titled The Paris Protocol A blueprint for tackling global climate change beyond 2020 that was tabled together with the Energy Union framework and refers to decarbonisation of the economy as a whole. - 1.4.
+Furthermore, higher energy efficiency contributes to the reduction of greenhouse gas emissions and to achieving EU's climate targets, the importance of which cannot be stressed enough ahead of the 2015 UN climate negotiations in Paris.

+1.3.
+Underscoring the importance of climate-related actions, COSAC welcomes the suggested framework for a transparent and dynamic global agreement, containing fair and ambitious commitments from all Parties based on evolving global economic and geopolitical circumstances achieving an effective transition to a low carbon economy set forth in the Communication of the Commission titled The Paris Protocol - A blueprint for tackling global climate change beyond 2020 that was tabled together with the Energy Union framework and refers to decarbonisation of the economy as a whole.

+1.4.
 COSAC notes the role of research and technological innovation in boosting the competitiveness of Europe's energy sector and the economy as a whole.
-Moreover, new solutions which enable for more efficient use of renewable energy resources, as well as smart technologies applied to the production, supply and balancing of energy demand and supply, should be the key elements of the EU's future energy landscape. - 1.5.
+Moreover, new solutions which enable for more efficient use of renewable energy resources, as well as smart technologies applied to the production, supply and balancing of energy demand and supply, should be the key elements of the EU's future energy landscape.

+1.5.
 COSAC acknowledges that a fully integrated European energy market can be achieved only through proactive and simultaneous development of energy infrastructures, as well as implementation and application of EU energy regulations.
-In terms of connecting with other EU partners, some Member States can still be regarded as energy islands requiring particular attention, including financing, to end their isolation from neighbouring energy markets.
+In terms of connecting with other EU partners, sSome Member States can still be regarded as energy islands and therefore requiring require particular attention, including financing, to end their isolation from neighbouring the UE energy markets.
 Therefore, COSAC calls upon the European Commission to take steps that will facilitate development of necessary interconnections, and strongly encourages Member States to implement the EU legislation that sets the framework for introduction of a fully and effectively functioning internal energy market for electricity and natural gas.
 The better and the more efficiently an increasingly integrated EU-wide energy market operates, the better the odds of protecting energy consumers and alleviating energy poverty.

 1.6.
 In this context, COSAC welcomes the initiative for establishing the European Energy Union with the strategic goal to achieve greater energy security, sustainability and competitiveness.
-It stresses the importance of steps already taken, as per the Communication from the European Commission on a Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Change policy supported by the Roadmap for the Energy Union.
+COSAC calls for swift implementation of the most important steps foreseen in the It stresses the importance of steps already taken, as per the Communication from the European Commission on a Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Change policy1 supported by the Roadmap for the Energy Union.